VitalyKaino/faceFus/README.md

 Disclaimer
 ----------

-Godmode, 18+ version
+Godmode, 18+ version.
-All manipulations with nudity and porn will remain at your own conscience.
+All manipulations with nudity and porn, will remain at your own conscience.

 Documentation